 please wait for it to finish loading

 Improving livestock sustainability requires more than just controlling its environmental footprint.
 Solutions must be built on a comprehensive consideration of environmental, social, and economic benefits and costs along with their synergies and trade-offs.
 AnimalFuture is therefore built upon the concept of “portfolio of benefits and costs”.

 Within this portfolio, services as well as costs provided to the public by livestock farming can be made explicit.
-A portfolio consists of a wide variety of issues that are affected by livestock farming.
+A portfolio consists of a wide variety of indicators (environmental, economic, social) that are affected by livestock farming.
 While an innovation may be efficient at a given farm, it might be ineffective at a larger scale – for example due to displacement effects.
 As portfolios do not only emerge at farm level but at different scales, AnimalFuture is taking a cross-scale approach.
-The (test) farm network will serve as basis for exploring the effects of innovations on productivity, resilience, competitiveness, environmental and social issues from farm to European scale.

 AnimalFuture is broken down into four research and innovation work packages.
 In addition, one work package is dedicated to project management and another one to dissemination of project outcomes.